hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

     HTTP/1.1 202 Accepted

 The following example shows an example of using the X-Delete-After request header.
-In this example, we demonstrate that an attempt to retreive the object after the delete-at time returns 404 Not Found.
+In this example, we demonstrate that an attempt to retrieve the object after the delete-at time returns 404 Not Found.
 We also show that the object continues to appear in the container for some time after the delete-at time.